 The trainee must demonstrate the ability to distinguish various odorous samples and concentrations by successfully completing the three tests prescribed in the Department's Odor Certification Guideline.

-Training and certification sessions will be held in Bismarck on May 12 and 13, 2020 at the Gold Seal Center located at 918 E. Divide Avenue.
+Training and certification sessions are held in Bismarck at the Gold Seal Center located at 918 E. Divide Avenue.
 Additional sessions may be scheduled elsewhere across the State if there is sufficient interest by at least three persons per location; sessions have been held in the recent past at Minot, Devils Lake, Grand Forks, Fargo, West Fargo, and Beulah.

 For more information about the certification process, contact Elizabeth Trythall at 701-328-5153 or (EKTrythall@nd.gov).
-Training and certification is conducted free of charge.
+Training and certification are conducted free of charge.